 Subject Choices

 Francis Holland prides itself on the ability to offer a wide choice of subjects and every effort is made to accommodate different subject combinations.
-Teaching groups can be quite small, which allows staff to support girls as much as possible.
+Teaching groups tend to be smaller, which allows staff to support students as much as possible.

 Most Sixth Formers take three subjects in the Lower Sixth, although students with a very strong GCSE profile can take four subjects.
 Most students continue with three subjects to A Level in the Upper Sixth.
 Students taking three subjects in the Lower Sixth also take an elective course, some of which are examined.
 All students follow a general Life Skills programme (not examined), enjoy Sixth Form Lectures from external speakers, as well as take part in PE and PSHE.
 They have the additional opportunity to study for the Level 3 Extended Project Qualification.